Manchester City Council Elections 2024

 All children deserve a healthy and safe start to the day.
 School Streets are proven to reduce traffic and increase safety; not only that but travelling actively to school has been shown to improve learning outcomes.

-We want Manchester City Council to commit to 25% of all primary schools in the borough implementing a School Street over the next five years, with a clear action plan to protect children in main road schools too.
+We urged Manchester City Council to commit to 25% of all primary schools in the borough implementing a School Street over the next five years, with a clear action plan to protect children in main road schools too.

 Previous